 Luckily, there are many medical alert systems out there that can contact support — whether that’s medical assistance, a friend or a family member — immediately when emergencies occur.

 - Do I want a monitored system?
 Monitored systems come with call buttons that can connect you with a dispatcher at any time of day.
 They are available 24/7.
 Non-monitored systems, however, need to be programmed so that the call button reaches out to all emergency contacts (friends and/or family) and medical assistance.
-Monitored systems tend to be more expensive since the devices come with a monthly fee.
+Monitored systems tend to be more expensive, requiring a monthly fee.
 For non-monitored systems there are no extra costs.

 - Do I want a fall detection feature?
 Some companies offer this feature for a monthly fee.
-Fall detection acts like an emergency call button so in some ways, it’s like cutting out the middleman.
+Fall detection acts like an emergency call button, cutting out the middleman of having to press for help.
 However, experts say that this technology has not been perfected yet.
 If a senior happens to drop the device or move in such a way that it registers as a fall, they might be sending off false alarms.

 The bottom line is this: Talk to the older adults in your life and see which system is best for them.

 While Medical alert systems are for emergencies, there are other devices that can help seniors in their daily routines, including:

 - Health and activity monitors: These products check heart rates, respiration rates and other vital signs.
 Some even track ADLs (activities of daily living) so you can be alerted if Grandpa is brushing his teeth and going to the bathroom.

 - Smart pill dispensers: These will automatically dispense the right pills and the right dosage at the right time.
 Some will also send alerts to notify the user that their senior is taking their medications.

 - Location tracking devices: Some older adults who suffer from mental health issues get lost when they go out for errands.
 To help keep track of your loved one, consider buying them a tracking device so you can always find them.